congma/lru_ng/doc/source/compatibility.rst

 decorator can be built on top of it (although not as fast as the native one, because the latter implements more optimizations and also avoids a lot of overhead of handling Python calls or exceptions).
 Instead, this module focuses on :class:`dict`-compatibility and the ability to set a callback.

 Also, unlike :func:`functools.lru_cache`, there is no default size limit at
 initialization: a value must be provided by the user.
-Unbound size is not supported, either: there must be a size bound.
+Unbound size is not supported, either: the size bound must be explicit (although ultimately hard-limited by the platform's :data:`sys.maxsize`).